NI-Measurement-Plug-Ins/abstraction-layer-python/docs/FAL in Measurement Plug-In.md

    as the first step.
 This newly created directory will serve as the root directory for the FAL implementation.
-   1. Follow the recommended [directory structure for FAL](#directory-structure-of-fal) when creating the directories for the FAL implementation.
+   1. Follow the recommended [directory structure for FAL](#directory-structure-of-fal) when creating the directories for the implementation.
    2. Add an `__init__.py` file to this directory.
 This marks the directory as a Python package, allowing you to import FAL modules into your measurement plug-in.
-2. In the root directory, create a python file with a generic name that does not specify the type of instrument.
+2. In the root directory, create a python file with a generic name that does not specify the type of instrument to abstract the instrument type details.
 Example: `session_helper.py`.
-3. In the `session_helper.py` file, implement an initialize method that will reserve and initialize instrument sessions for the provided pin names.
+3. In the `session_helper.py` file, implement initialize method that will reserve and initialize instrument sessions for the provided pin names in the measurement.
-   1. Additionally implement create and destroy methods for instrument sessions that can be used in the TestStand fixture module.
+   1. [Optional] Additionally implement create and destroy methods for instrument sessions that can be used in the TestStand fixture module.
    2. Refer to this [example](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-python/blob/main/source/measurements/source_measure_dc_voltage_fal/fal/session_helper.py)